Vegan Lentil Bolognese – Beef free bliss!

 Why meat gets the chop!

 The biggest swap we have to make is meat, of course – we are a vegetarian blog after all!
-Traditional bolognese uses red meat, usually beef, but we have opted for lentils, in order to make sure this is a healthy vegetarian pasta recipe.
+Traditional bolognese uses red meat, usually beef, but we have opted for lentils, in order to make sure this is a healthy vegetarian pasta recipe (btw, we’ve made sure all these vegetarian pasta bakes are healthier than their meat alternatives too!).

 Here’s a table comparing 100g beef to 100g lentils, so you can see the benefits for yourself!